asudog1923/ak-gacha/README.md

 ## Usage

 To change operator's default rarity percentage, open and edit ``json/rate.json``.

-Note : Currently this will return error when you change six stars percentage because there's too much condition checker that have to changed first, probably gonna do this next update.
+Note : Currently this will return error when you change six stars percentage because there's too much condition checker that have to be changed first, probably gonna do this next update.

 ```php
 {